What is the difference between a cosmetic and a drug? And how exactly are these two categories classed?

 This Act defines cosmetics as the following:

 Articles other than food, that are intended to affect the structure or any function of the body.

 Articles intended to be rubbed, poured, sprinkled or otherwise applied to the body.
 For cleansing, beautifying, promoting attractiveness or altering one’s appearance.

 The law states, “Anyone who creates a product that falls under the umbrella of cosmetics, are not allowed to make claims that their product will affect the physiological function of the skin”.

 Essentially what this means, is that if a product is being sold for retail purposes…

 In order to achieve FDA approval, the label is only allowed to state that it improves the appearance of the skin and nothing beyond that!

-I am allowed to discuss the products ability to reduce large pores and remove excess oil off the skin, because this is only making claims about the skin’s appearance.
+We are allowed to discuss the products ability to reduce large pores and remove excess oil off the skin because this is only making claims about the skin’s appearance.

-Or if I formulate a product for ageing skin, one that contains powerful Antioxidants and Alpha Hydroxy Acids, a product that actively encourages cellular renewal, and I wanted to make a specific claim about how the formula affects the body.
+Or if we create a product for mature, ageing skin, one that contains powerful Antioxidants and Alpha Hydroxy Acids, a formula that actively encourages cellular renewal, and we wanted to make a specific claim about how the formula affects the body.